 One thing most people don’t know about Luc: “When I graduated from college, my plan was to move to Florida.
 I had spent about two months, January and February of 1988, at my aunt and uncle’s place down there.
 I wanted to live there because I don’t like the cold.
 But now, I’m not saying that I enjoy the cold and snow, but I do like being up here in the four seasons.”

 Luc’s family is a big part of what he’s all about.
 He shared some very moving, personal thoughts about his family, particularly about his sister, Marie, who passed away in October, 2007, following a five-year battle with breast cancer: “My family’s a small family.
 I have one brother and one sister.
 I’ve always thought of family as very important.
 In the past, I was never really that close to my brother.
 We’re very different spirits.
 My brother and sister were both adopted.
 If my sister were alive today, she would be six years older than me.
 My brother is a couple of years older than me.
 My parents were told they could never have children, and that’s why they adopted… but then they had me!
 My parents never hid the fact that my brother and sister were adopted.
 My parents never wanted to make it a taboo thing, and I never looked at them as anything but my brother and sister.
 When my sister was struggling to get back on her feet financially, I helped her.
 I put her through grooming school for animals.
-When she passed away, one of the most precious things was when her husband and I were right there with her to the very end.
+When she passed away, one of the most precious moments was when her husband and I were right there with her to the very end.
 I held her right up to the moment when her life ended.
 She’s always still here with me in my life now, even though she’s not here physically.
 It was important that I help her in life and be there for her at the end of life because she had always been there for me.
-I’ve become closer to my brother now… we have quite a different relationship, now that we’re both taking care of our parents.”
+I’ve become closer to my brother now…”